Jpkovas/SteamBacklogPicker/QUICK_CHANGES.md

 # Quick Changes

+- Replaced the Epic catalog SQLite fixture blob with a SQL builder so tests no longer ship binary data.
 - Updated the Epic catalog SQLite fixture to include offer key images so composite art tests pass.
 - Added a storefront-aware launch service plus Epic launch/install handling in the UI and tests covering Epic scenarios.
 - Fixed the Epic launch service constructor to compile by wrapping the catalog lookup delegate safely.